beauhodes/crypto-volume-bot/README.md

 # crypto-volume-bot

 Note 0: workerUpdated.py has been uploaded and contains (a) an edited callsPerDay variable that only puts tokens on "cooldown" for 4 hours rather than a full-day, and (b) an updated trigger alert algo that only sends a maximum of 2 alerts (can be edited via the maxAlerts variable) per "loop" based on the magnitude of the jump.
+To use this, in bot.py import detect from workerUpdated rather than worker ("from workerUpdated import detect").

 Note 1: This is not complete (though it does work).
 There's a to do list:
 - Rework algo that triggers alerts (only display top volume breakouts) - UPDATE: Done in workerUpdated.py